-7. Place the heat sink on the processor and press the heat sink until the carrier locks onto the heat sink at all the four corners.

-- () NOTE: Ensure that the pin 1 indicator on the heat sink is aligned with the pin 1 indicator on the carrier before placing the heat sink onto the processor carrier. - (i) NOTE: Ensure latching features on processor carrier and heat sink are aligned during assembly.
+- 7. Place the heat sink on the processor and press the heat sink until the carrier locks onto the heat sink at all the four corners. - CAUTION: To avoid damaging the fins on the heat sink, do not press down on the heat sink fins. - NOTE: Ensure that the pin 1 indicator on the heat sink is aligned with the pin 1 indicator on the carrier before placing the heat sink onto the processor carrier. - i NOTE: Ensure latching features on processor carrier and heat sink are aligned during assembly.

-Figure 54.
+Figure 61.
 Installing the heat sink onto the processor